-Pastor Broers began serving our community in April of 2010 with his wife Kristy and his three children.
+Pastor Broers began serving our community in April of 2010 with his wife Kristy and his five children.
 If you would like to contact him, please call his cell phone at 641-745-7648 or email him at: email@example.com

 Getting to know Pastor Broers

 Many people, throughout my life, told me that I should become a pastor.
 I loved to think about God, I loved to talk about God, I loved to sing about God and I had a lot of compassion for people, but I felt like I needed more than other people’s encouragement—I needed a call from God Himself.
 I wanted to become a pastor and help people, but I wasn’t sure I would be good at pastoral duties such as hospital visits and youth ministry.
 My campus pastor at the University of Nebraska-Lincoln, Larry Meyer, even told me I should become a pastor, but I felt like the only call I had was to be a professional musician.

 A few years later, I was getting my Masters degree in Double Bass Performance in Cincinnati, OH and struggling with the fact that I wasn’t able to really make an impact on the lives of other people since I just spent most of my days practicing in a room all by myself.
 At a Chinese restaurant one Sunday afternoon after church, my wife, Kristy, brought up the idea again that I could become a pastor.
 Once again, I prayed about it, but this time something was different—I knew beyond a shadow of a doubt that God was calling me into the ministry.
 I was surprised, but I figured there was no point in resisting.
 Once I had made the decision, I had this vision of Jesus laughing and I knew that I had made a choice that was pleasing to God.

 What is your favorite Bible verse and why?

 As of right now, my favorite Bible passage is from Psalm 37:4-5,